Working @ VCU

 How can I access the survey?

-A reminder email will be sent to you daily, including weekends for those employees who work over the weekend.
-There is a link in the email to click on to access the survey, or you can access it directly at dailyhealth.vcu.edu.
+A reminder email is sent to you daily, including weekends for those employees who work over the weekend.
+There is a link in the email to click on to access the survey, or you can access it directly at dailyhealth.vcu.edu or click "WorkReady" in your VCUMobile app.

 Who must complete the daily health check surveys?

 Do I have to respond every day?
 Or just the days I work?

 Employees only need to respond on the days they are working.
 Employees are not required to respond if they are not working or on approved leave.
 Students receiving the survey must respond daily, including weekends, when school is in session.

 What about the days I’m working from home?

 What should I do if I respond positively to the survey indicating that I have symptom(s) of COVID-19?

 What happens if I don’t respond?

 HR Professionals and managers have access to reports indicating whether employees are responding to the surveys.
 Continued non-compliance with the requirement to complete the daily health survey will result in disciplinary action.
 There will be no disciplinary action connected to non-completion of the survey while an employee is out on approved leave.

 What happens to my responses?

 Your survey responses are not stored nor will the information provided be accessible to others.
 VCU only tracks whether individuals respond.

 Who do I contact if I have technical issues with the daily health survey?